 Begin by choosing several strips of raffia.

-Add a drop of hot glue to the glass vase approx. three inches from the bottom of the 10-inch container and attach the end of the raffia to the glass.
+Add a drop of hot glue to the glass vase, approximately three inches from the bottom of the 10-inch container, and attach the end of the raffia to the glass.

-Note: While adding raffia to the smaller container, begin approx. 1 – 1 1/2 inches from bottom.
+Note: When adding raffia to the smaller container, begin approximately 1 – 1 1/2 inches from the bottom.

-Wrap until the raffia-covered area is approximately 2 inches high or the desired coverage.
+Wrap until the raffia-covered area or the desired coverage is approximately 2 inches high.

 Secure the last end of the raffia, and your hack is almost complete.